chef-boneyard/delivery-cli/README.md

 $ cargo update
 ```

 This may update the Cargo.lock file, which is currently checked in.
-If there are changes, they should likely be included in your CR.
+If there are changes, they should likely be included in your PR.

 If there are syntax or other errors, well, good luck!